gsaijahnavi/RewearAI/README.md

 ## 📋 Project Overview

-ClosetVerse is an AI-driven digital wardrobe platform that:
+RewearAI is an AI-driven digital wardrobe platform that:

 * **Ingests** user product photos and generates image embeddings.
 * **Enriches** clothing metadata and builds recommendations with LLMs.